mengzaiqiao/CAN/README.md

 This repository contains the Python implementation for CAN.
 Further details about CAN can be found in our paper:
 > Zaiqiao Meng, Shangsong Liang, Hongyan Bao, Xiangliang Zhang.
 Co-embedding Attributed Networks.
 (WSDM2019)

+- A pytorch implementation can be found [here](https://github.com/GuanZhengChen/CAN-Pytorch).

 A semi-supervised version of the CAN model can be found in [SCAN](https://github.com/mengzaiqiao/SCAN)
 ## Introduction